-So this desire to protect myself, and what later became “women” rather than my Mom (who by that time had taken leave of the planet) became mish-moshed together, which is one reason why I have difficulty sourcing it.
+So this desire to protect myself, and what later became expanded to “women” rather than just my Mom (who by that time had taken leave of the planet) became mish-moshed together, which is one reason why I have difficulty sourcing it.

-When I try to let go of the anger that arises in me, I come up against the fact that my being the policeman of the planet shows up like a sacred vow I made to my Mother at age … whatever.
+When I try to let go of the anger that arises in me, I come up against the fact that my being the policeman of the world shows up like a sacred vow I made to my Mother at age … whatever.
 7, 8, 9, 10.
 Every time I feel the need to let go of my anger and vigilance, I see its existence as part of a sacred promise made to my Mother.

 Last point: Certain circumstances can complicate the processing of a core issue.
-In my case I was dissociated from age 7 to age 42 because my Dad shouted at me from such close range that I shattered as a personality at age 7.
+In my case I was dissociated from age 7 to 42 because my Dad shouted at me from such close range that I shattered as a personality early in life.
 I became the Humpty Dumpty man.

 There were two “me’s” who didn’t know each other existed.
-They met when I was 42 and a friend said that I had the profile of an abused child.
+They met when I was 42 because a friend said that I had the profile of an abused child.

-The two me’s raced to the forefront at the same time to say “yes” and metaphorically looked at each other and said “Who are you?”
+The two me’s raced to the foreground at the same time to say “yes” and metaphorically looked at each other and said “Who are you?”

 I erupted in a volcano of anger at that moment, probably anger I had stored up for thirty-some years.
 It took years to complete the process of putting Humpty Dumpty back together again.

-The upshot was that there was no one person who would take responsibility for me and my core issues.
+The upshot was that there was no one person “here” who would take responsibility for me and my core issues.
 Moreover there was not a stable personality base, no one strong enough to take the reins and see to what I needed to do.
 I lacked confidence as a result, direction, motivation, etc.

-But there again, the flip side was that I went into one growth course or workshop after another and learned the skills of the growth movement.
+But there again, the flip side was that I attended one growth course or workshop after another and learned the skills of the growth movement.
 The writing I do today derives from all I learned there.

-The angry edge I had lies below so much that is “everyday” today.
+The angry edge I had lies below so much that is “everyday” for me.
 I was talking to my bank manager yesterday and heard it at a very deep level.
 And I believe he recognized it too and shied away from me.

-It colours so much about me.
+It colors so much about me.
 And it has long, long ago outlived whatever usefulness and survival value it may have had.

 So I plan to do a kind of sacred ritual and ask my mother formally to release me from my vow to continue protecting her and hope that removes the lynchpin that keeps me being policeman to the world.